naegelyd/recordtype/README.txt

     Point = recordtype('Point', 'x x for', rename=True)
     assert Point._fields == ('x', '_1', '_2')

 Creating and using instances
 ============================

-Because the type returned by recordtype is a normal Python class, you create instances as you normally would.
+Because the type returned by recordtype is a normal Python class, you create instances as you would with any Python class.